-Peter Hansen, the proprietor of the fancy grocery store at 116 south First street, east side, has sold out to J. B. Perkins and wife and Miss Pearl San-ders.
-The latter resigned her posi-tion as bookkeeper for the fidaho Packing company, to go into business for herself, associated with Mr, and Mrs. Perkins.
-Mrs. Emetia Goodwin Cathcart, has given up her residence in Los Angeles.
-Peter Hansen, the proprietor of the given up her residence in Los Angeles, and has returned to Pocatello for
+Peter Hunsen, the proprietor of the fancy grocery store at 116 south First street, east side, has sold out to J. B. Perkins and wife and Miss Pearl San-ders.
+The latter resigned her posi-tion as bookkeeper for the fidaho Packing company, to go into business for herself, associated with Mr. and Mrs. Perkins.

+Mrs. Ferkins, Mrs. Emetia Goodwin Catheart, has given up her residence in Los Angeles, and has returned to Pocatelio for good.